jswest/cooper-hewitt-degradebot/README.md

 ## Running it

 -   Run `node index.js`.
--   If you want to run it on a server, deploy it (I can't help you there), and make a cron job for it.
+-   If you want to run it on a server, deploy it (I can't help you there).
+-   Use `screen` or similar, then run `npm run start`.